South Dakota

 Family Educational Rights and Privacy Act (FERPA)

-The FTC enforces consumer protection across all industries, including in South Dakota.
-Under Section 5 of the FTC Act, the commission can take action against businesses that engage in unfair or deceptive practices related to data privacy and security.
-Even without a state comprehensive privacy law, South Dakota businesses are subject to FTC enforcement if they fail to protect consumer data or misrepresent their privacy practices.
+The FTC can take action against businesses that engage in unfair or deceptive practices related to data privacy and security under Section 5 of the FTC Act.
+South Dakota businesses are subject to FTC enforcement even without a state comprehensive privacy law.

 What Consumers Should Do After a Data Breach

 The South Dakota Consumer Protection Division provides guidance for residents who receive breach notification letters.
-A security breach does not automatically mean identity theft will occur, but taking prompt action reduces risk.
+A security breach does not automatically result in identity theft, but prompt action reduces risk.

 | Feature | South Dakota | States With Comprehensive Laws (e.g., CA, VA, CO) |